stencila/website/src/blog/2019-04-30-hub-enhancements-apr-2019/index.md

 ## Conclusion

 Thank you for reading about our latest changes to Stencila Hub.
-We have more updates in the works focusing on more UI enhancements and integration with more third party services.
-See you next time!
+We have more updates in the works focusing on UI enhancements and integration with more third party services.

+If you like staying up to date with Stencila's progress you can join our monthly [Catching up with Stencila](meet.google.com/tpe-pgxz-oao) Google Meetup.
+They take place 8-9PM UTC on the first Monday of every month, the next one is scheduled for the 6th of May.
+We will be discussing both Hub and our other projects.
+We hope to see you there!